hackupc/guides-page/_pages/guide/hacker.md

 ## :sos: Need help?
 Mentors!

 During all the weekend we have mentors available for you!
 If you have any tech-related question or issue, you can contact our mentors through the `#mentors` channel on Slack.
-Also you can find them around the venue, they will be wearing a white T-Shirt!
+Also you can find them around the venue, they will be wearing a T-Shirt with "MENTOR" on their back!

-This year we have our new **Mentor Lobby**, located in classroom A5105.
+We also have a **Mentor Lobby**, located in classroom A5105.
 If you don't find mentors in the hacking rooms, you can go to the Mentor Lobby to try your luck!
 Don't get stuck in your project and use them to fix the problems fasters so you can finish your project in time.

 ---